 The VCs Fighting Climate Crisis By Investing In Climate Tech

-According to The 2018 New Climate Economy’s “Report of the global commission on the ecnomy and climate”, since the start of the millennium we have seen 18 of the warmest years on record.
+According to The 2018 New Climate Economy’s “Report of the global commission on the economy and climate”, since the start of the millennium, we have seen 18 of the warmest years on record.
 In 2017 they found “disasters triggered by weather – and climate-related hazards – were responsible for thousands of deaths and $320 billion in losses”.
-We are now living in a world where floods, heat waves, droughts and wildfires are increasingly the ‘new normal’.
+We are now living in a world where floods, heatwaves, droughts and wildfires are increasingly the ‘new normal.